November 8, 2023

 Bones in the mouth serve to hold your teeth in place.
 But when infection creeps into the gums or teeth, this can spread into your bones and can weaken them or make them disappear completely.

-Bone loss in the mouth can be a warning sign for osteoporosis, a condition that makes your bones break more easily.
+Bone loss in the mouth can also be a warning sign for osteoporosis, a condition that makes your bones break more easily.
 The link between the health of your mouth and the health of your bones is so close that sometimes signs of osteoporosis can even show up on dental X-rays.
 So, taking care of your mouth is also a way to look out for your bones.

 After bone loss Image